Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/octoapp-companion.md

 - Download the app and connect your printer by entering the Mainsail or Fluidd URL in the app.

-- The app will automatically connect with the plugin!
+- OctoApp will automatically connect with OctoApp Companion plugin.

 <br />